-D.3) Compliance with Section I.G. of Circular Letter No. 6 (1963)
+D.2) Compliance with Section I.G of Circular Letter No. 6 (1963)

-- (a) Submit in duplicate, except for SERFF filings. - (b) The submission letter must be signed by a representative of the insurer authorized to submit forms for filing or approval for the insurer. - (c) Identify form number of each form submitted. - (d) Indicate whether (1) the form is replacing a previously approved form (provide the form number and date of approval); (2) the form will be issued in addition to other similar forms (provide form numbers and dates of approval); or (3) the form is a new form unlike any previously approved form. - (e) Provide the form numbers of the policy form or forms with which the submitted application will be used.
-Provide the corresponding approval dates, Department file numbers and a brief description of the type of products (e.g. whole life, universal life).
+- (a) Identify form number of each form submitted. - (b) Indicate whether (1) the form is replacing a previously approved form (provide the form number and date of approval); (2) the form will be issued in addition to other similar forms (provide form numbers and dates of approval); or (3) the form is a new form unlike any previously approved form. - (c) Provide the form numbers of the policy form or forms with which the submitted application will be used.
+Provide the corresponding approval dates, Department file numbers and a brief description of the type of products (e.g., whole life, universal life).